 Disney Cruise Hawaii

-Disney cruise lines just announced that they will be sailing to Hawaii again in 2020.
-The Disney Wonder has two Hawaii sailings for 2020.
+There was s lot of excitement when Disney cruise lines announced that they would be sailing to Hawaii again in 2020.
+The Disney Wonder had two Hawaii sailings for 2020.

 Scroll down to see whether or not it is likely that there will be any Disney Cruises to Hawaii for 2021.

 These were the Disney Cruises which had been planned for 2020 but which didn’t sail.